stacks-network/docs/_org/wallet-use.md

 ## Reset the wallet

-Resetting a wallet clears all your data from the Stacks wallet and returns the wallet to its original state.
+Resetting a wallet clears all your data from the Stacks Wallet and returns the wallet to its original state.

-* If you entered a Stacks address, resetting clears the address from the Stacks wallet.
+* If you entered a Stacks address, resetting clears the address from the Stacks Wallet.
 * If you connected to a hardware wallet, resetting removes the connection to the hardware wallet.

 Resetting the wallet does nothing to your addresses or their associated balances.